5 takeaways from Monday’s football press conference

-After beating both of Alabama’s Southeastern Conference teams for the first time since 2012, Texas A&M must shift its focus to a challenge on the road in Oxford, Miss.
+Coming off a loss, Texas A&M football is focused on one task — bouncing back.

 On Monday, Nov.
-8, A&M coach Jimbo Fisher and his No. 11 ranked Aggies met with the media to discuss the team’s 20-3 victory over then-No. 12 Auburn and its upcoming matchup with No. 12 Ole Miss.
+15, A&M coach Jimbo Fisher and his No. 16 A&M Aggies met with the media to discuss the loss to Ole Miss and the Saturday, Nov.
+20, out-of-conference matchup against Prairie View A&M.

 Here’s what we learned: